-NOTE - The Pre-validated Radiometric Data Store has no SAP port, because there is no Service Component or functional resource that connects to it in any automated way for the purposes of acquiring the contents of the data store.
+NOTE - The Non-validated Radiometric Data Store has no SAP port, because there is no Service Component or functional resource that connects to it in any automated way for the purposes of acquiring the contents of the data store.
 The radiometric data validation process is a manual process that culminates in the creation of a validated radiometric dataset in a validated radiometric data store (see 4.10.7.14.10.7).